-Best Ways To Conserve Water During A Drought in Abilene – Chaz’s Top 5
+Best Ways To Conserve Water in Abilene

 Xeriscaping is a method used in landscaping that saves money, work and, of course, water.
 Other benefits of xeriscaping is that there is less maintenance, you don't have to use pesticides or fertilizers and it actually improves your property value.
 Basically, xeriscaping reduces the amount of water you have to physically put on your landscaping and gets the most out of natural precipitation.
 There are 7 principals to think about when xeriscaping.
 These include planning and design, soil improvements, efficient irrigation, zoning of plants, mulching, turf alternatives, and appropriate maintenance.
 For more on xeriscaping, check out the links below.

 Take Shower Instead of Bath

 Showers, especially with a low flow shower head, can save a lot of water and money.
 On average a bathtub needs about anywhere from 40 to 60 gallons of water to fill it up, and taking a shower only uses about 9 gallons of water per shower, per person.
 So, take a shower instead of a bath, and, even better, install low flow shower heads to save even more water and money.
 In fact, check out the links below on where you can get some low flow shower heads.